KleoPetroff/kleopetroff.github.io/_posts/2018-03-19-front-end-for-backend-developers.md

 Why does the CSSOM have a tree structure?
 When computing the final set of styles for any object on the page, the browser starts with the most general rules applicable to that node and then recursively refines the computed styles by applying more specific rules; that is, the rules 'cascade down'.

 Note that the above tree is not the complete CSSOM tree and only shows the styles we decided to override.
-Every browser provides a default set of styles also known as 'yse agent styles'.
+Every browser provides a default set of styles also known as 'user agent styles'.

-After the rendering engine creates the DOM and CSSOM, it combines them into a render tree, which is used to compute the layout of each visible element and serves as an input to the paint process that renders the pixels to screen.
-If the style is not loaded and parsed yet, the script will get wrong answers and apparently this caused lots of problems.
+After the rendering engine creates the DOM and CSSOM, it combines them into a render tree, which is used to compute the layout of each visible element and serves as an input to the paint process that renders the pixels to the screen.
+If the style is not loaded and parsed yet, the script will get wrong answers and apparently this can cause lots of problems.
 It seems to be an edge case but is quite common.
 Browsers implement different strategies for these scenarios; for example, WebKit blocks scripts only when they try to access certain style properties that may be affected by unloaded style sheets.

 <div style="text-align: center; margin: 40px 0;"><img src="http://kleopetrov.me/assets/images/posts/render-tree.png" alt="Render Tree" /></div>